qchan727/Memory-Game/README.md

 # Memory-Game
-How to play: Find card matches.
+Click on cards to find matches.